Primary and lower secondary education

-Basic education lasts for 9 years and it is for all youngsters between 7 and 15 years.
+Primary and lower secondary education lasts for 9 years and it is for all youngsters between 7 and 15 years.
 Pre-primary education starts one year before basic education at the age of 6.
-Basic education is provided in a single structure system.
+Primary and lower secondary education is provided in a single structure system.
 It includes grades 1-9.

-Pre-primary and basic education are free for pupils.
+Pre-primary and primary and lower secondary education are free for pupils.
 Pupils get also free learning materials, daily school meal, health and welfare services and transport from home to school if the way to school is long or dangerous.

 Every pupil is allocated a place in a nearby school, but they can also choose another school with some restrictions.